 How to make crescent cookies with walnuts

 Get a large mixing bowl and place the flour, sugar and ground walnuts in.
 Make sure to sift the flour and sugar first.
 At this stage I give everything a quick mix and also add vanilla essence (this is completely optional so it can be easily omitted).

 The last ingredient to add is butter.
-Grate it first so it is easier to form dough.
+Grate it first so it is easier to form a dough.
 Use your hand to do it.
 It’s easy and no special technique is needed here.
 Just bring all the ingredients together.

-Shape each sausage into a crescent and place it onto a baking tray lined with baking paper or silicone mat.
+Shape each sausage into a crescent and place it onto a baking tray lined with baking paper or a silicone mat.
 Bake them in a preheated oven at 400°F/200°C for about 8 minutes.